vivid-inc/ash-ra-template/DEVELOP.md

 ## Development philosophy

 The public API is designed around a functional approach, with as little magic as its authors can manage.
+In the automated tests, some values may appear nonsensical or even absurd, but we need to account for all eventualities, including:
+- Programmatic manipulation of values, concatenation of strings, etc.
+- If it is possible, someone may eventually try it.